SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Introduction

-In this paper, we introduce {\ournet} (\Cref{fig:snarenet}), a novel framework to enforce nonlinear, input-dependent constraints on NNs while preserving their approximation capabilities and enabling end-to-end training.
-Our key contributions are: \begin{itemize} \item \emph{A practical framework:} We propose {\ournet}, which can enforce nonlinear, input-dependent constraints on neural network outputs.
+In this paper, we introduce {\ournet} (\Cref{fig:snarenet-adarel}), a novel framework to enforce nonlinear, input-dependent constraints on outputs of NNs while preserving their approximation capabilities and enabling end-to-end training.
+Our key contributions are: \begin{itemize}